mijp1/castep-docs/docs/tutorials/NMR/Examples_3_-Alanine_and_Silicates.md

 ```

- that the chemical shift alternates consistently between 48.29 and 62.86.
+ that the chemical shift alternates consistently between 48.29 and 62.86ppm.
 To examine why this is the case we may look at the `alinine.cell`  file in Vesta (or the `alanine.pdb` file in Materials Studio, or any other option of your choice that shows hydrogen bonding).
 Similarly to [example 1](Example_1_-Ethanol.md), we will examine which atoms correspond to which environment.

  The cell and a purposely highlighted atom are shown below.

  ![alanine cell](alanine_cell.png)

 The oxygens are the red atoms.
-We see here that there are effectively 2 types of oxygen here - ones with hydrogen bonding (dashed lines joining to a hydrogen(grey atom)) and ones without.
-Here atom 52 (oxygen ion 8 in the [table](alanine_table.txt); it starts at 44 as there are 44 atoms before it) is selected: this has a chemical shielding value of 62.86, as seen above.
-When clicking any oxygen with 2 hydrogen bonds it corresponds to an atom number that has a shielding tensor of 62.86, while all the ones with 1 hydrogen bond have a value of 48.29.
+We see here that there are effectively 2 types of oxygen here - ones with hydrogen bonding (dashed lines joining to a hydrogen (grey atom)) and ones without.
+Here atom 52 (oxygen ion 8 in the [table](alanine_table.txt); it starts at 44 as there are 44 atoms before it) is selected: this has a chemical shielding value of 62.86ppm, as seen above.
+When clicking any oxygen with 2 hydrogen bonds it corresponds to an atom number that has a shielding tensor of 62.86ppm, while all the ones with 1 hydrogen bond have a value of 48.29ppm.
 For this exercise, we have now identified that resonance A comes from a single-hydrogen-bonded oxygen.

 There are a lot more hydrogens and thus it is harder to find which specific one A is referring to.
-Because $\delta$(A) - $\delta$(B) = 23.5, we know that the chemical shielding should have a value of around $48.29 - 23.5 = 24.79$
+Because $\delta$(A) - $\delta$(B) = 23.5ppm, we know that the chemical shielding should have a value of around $48.29 - 23.5 = 24.79ppm$

-From the table, we see that the closest value is 24.01, corresponding to atoms 1, 8, 15 and 22.
+From the table, we see that the closest value is 24.01ppm, corresponding to atoms 1, 8, 15 and 22.
 By clicking on hydrogens until one of those is found, we find that

 ![Corresponding hydrogen](hydrogen_find.png){width="40%"}

 all 3 of those hydrogens are bonded to a nitrogen that is also bonded to 2 other hydrogens and a carbon.
 It is different from the other 2 hydrogens because the oxygen it is hydrogen-bonded to has no other hydrogen bonds: A and B are hydrogen-bonded to each other.

 These results are confirmed by the other values provided in the table.
-To confirm A being oxygen 1 (or 3 or 5... - all the values are identical), $C_Q$ in the [table](alanine_table.txt) is 7.125 compared to the expected 7.86, and $\eta_Q$ is 0.25 compared to the expected 0.28.
-However, this is not the case for hydrogen - a $C_Q$ of 6.53 and an $\eta_Q$ of 0.7 are expected, but the castep results are 0.21 and 0.06 respectively.
+To confirm A being oxygen 1 (or 3 or 5... - all the values are identical), $C_Q$ in the [table](alanine_table.txt) is 7.125MHz compared to the expected 7.86MHz, and $\eta_Q$ is 0.25 compared to the expected 0.28 - the results are very similar.

+However, this is not the case for hydrogen - a $C_Q$ of 6.53MHz and an $\eta_Q$ of 0.7 are expected, but the castep results are 0.21MHz and 0.06 respectively.
+In fact, the only ion that comes close to matching the $C_Q$ $eta_Q$ expectation is the other (even-numbered) oxygen type: the oxygen that the hydrogen of interest (1, 8 and 15) is hydrogen-bonded to.

 ## Silicates - Quartz and Cristoballite